Mephodio/Icterine/README.md

 Icterine v1.2.0 works with Minecraft Fabric/Quilt from 1.18.2 to 1.19.4, and Forge from 1.18.2 to 1.19.2 *(forge moment)*.

 Icterine v1.3.0 has the same features as v1.2.0 and works with Fabric/Quilt 1.20 - 1.20.4, Forge 1.19.3 - 1.20.4, and NeoForge 1.20.1 - 1.20.4.

+Use filter on the [versions page](https://modrinth.com/mod/icterine/versions) to choose the right file.

 If you need port to any other version, please open an issue, or ask on [Discord](https://discord.gg/2SpfwvM7dm) server.